-Johannes Gutenberg University Mainz > Faculty 08 > Physics > Physics research > Institutes & research facilities > Institute of Nuclear Physics > MAMI accelerator & experiments
+Johannes Gutenberg University Mainz > Faculty 08 > physics > Physics research > Institutes & research facilities > Institute of Nuclear Physics > MAMI accelerator & experiments

 The most important tool for our research is the electron accelerator MAMI, which we have been operating and developing reliably since the 1980s.
 MAMI is structurally unique worldwide and provides us with high-precision electrons at moderate beam energies, which we can use to investigate the structure of atomic nuclei, their components and their interactions.